bolt/users/README.md

 The extension allows you to define custom user fields by linking a ContentType to a user group.

-For example, to define a date of birth to our members group, we would do the following:
+For example, to define a date of birth to our 'ROLE_MEMBER' group, we would do the following:

 1. Define a `members` ContentType in `config/contenttypes.ymal` that will be used to store information about users.